Brent Clevlen

 Brent Aaron Clevlen (born October 27, 1983) is an American former professional baseball outfielder.
-He played parts of four major league seasons with the Detroit Tigers and Atlanta Braves.
+He played parts of four seasons in Major League Baseball (MLB) for the Detroit Tigers and Atlanta Braves.

 Personal life

 Clevlen graduated from Westwood High School in 2002.
-He is married.

-Major leagues
+Professional career

-Clevlen was a 2nd-round pick by the Detroit Tigers in the 2002 first-year player draft.
-In 2005, Clevlen was named the Tigers minor league players of the year while playing for Lakeland.
-He made his Major League debut on July 30, 2006, in a 6–4 loss to the Minnesota Twins.
+Clevlen was a second-round pick (49th overall) by the Detroit Tigers in the 2002 Major League Baseball draft.
+In 2005, Clevlen was named the Tigers minor league players of the year while playing for the Lakeland Tigers.
+Clevlen made his Major League debut on July 30, 2006, in a 6–4 loss to the Minnesota Twins.
 He started at center field in his first game.
 His first catch in the field was intended to be a sacrifice fly by Minnesota catcher Joe Mauer, but ended up being an inning-ending double play, as Clevlen threw out Luis Castillo at home plate.
 In his first MLB at bat, he doubled off Twins ace Johan Santana.

-On August 1, 2006, in his second Major League game, Clevlen hit his first major league home run against the Tampa Bay Devil Rays in the 5th inning off pitcher Travis Harper.
-He later added another home run in the 9th inning off pitcher Ruddy Lugo going 3-for-5 for the night, with 3 runs scored and 2 RBI.
+On August 1, 2006, in his second Major League game, Clevlen hit his first major league home run against the Tampa Bay Devil Rays in the fifth inning off of Travis Harper.
+He later added another home run in the ninth inning off of Ruddy Lugo going 3-for-5 for the night, with three runs scored and two RBI.

-Clevlen was optioned down to the Tiger's AAA-affiliate Toledo Mud Hens later in the 2006 season as Alexis Gómez emerged as a valuable bench player.
+Clevlen was optioned down to the Tigers' Triple–A affiliate, the Toledo Mud Hens, later in the 2006 season as Alexis Gómez emerged as a valuable bench player.
 Tigers manager Jim Leyland has stated that Clevlen would benefit from playing every day in Toledo, and remains second in the team's depth chart for center field.
 Following the season, Clevlen was named the third-best prospect and rated as possessing the best outfield arm in the Tigers' organization by Baseball America.

-In 2007, Brent was called up when the Detroit Tigers expanded their rosters.
+In 2007, Brent was called up when the Tigers expanded their rosters.